n1o/study_notes/_sources/notes/mean_field_method.md

 ## Structured mean field

-Assuming that all the variables are independent in the posterior is a very strong assumeption that can lead to poor results.
+Assuming that all the variables are independent in the posterior is a very strong assumption that can lead to poor results.
 Sometimes we can exploit **tractable substructures** in our problem, that we can efficiently handle some kind of dependencies.
 This is called **strucutred mean field** approach.
-This approach is the same as before, except we group sets of variables together and we update them simultatneously.
-(We treet all the variables of a group as a single "mega variable").
+This approach is the same as before, except we group sets of variables together and we update them simultaneously.
+(We treat all the variables of a group as a single "mega variable").

 Examples: